 Another problem caused by worn tyres is poor steering, vibration when driving, weird noises (whining and screeching means unwanted friction, which is never good!).
 While your car may still be driveable the danger comes when facing hazards.
 Reduced control means you’re more likely to end up causing an accident, or making accidents worse.

 Correct tyre pressure is important to get right.
-Over fill and you risk a blow out (very dangerous) or under fill and your tyres become less rigid, effecting steering and braking.
+Overfill and you risk a blow out (very dangerous) or underfill and your tyres become less rigid, affecting steering and braking.
 Twenty per cent of a car’s fuel consumption (that’s one tank in every five) is used to overcome the rolling resistance of tyres, and this increases if tyres are under-inflated.

 A prime cause of tyre failure is under-inflation which causes tyres to overheat.

-You can buy a little air compressor for about £10-15.
+You can buy an air compressor for under £50.
 Owning one means you can check and refill your car’s tyres wherever you are.
 They come in handy for lots of other little jobs too such as small inflatables and air beds!